 - Offering different terms, conditions, or privileges

 Those who are the victim of housing discrimination can make a complaint through the online portal here.

 Additional Landlord Tenant Regulations in Minnesota

-Changing the Locks.
-Tenants in Minnesota may be empowered to change their own locks unless their lease agreement specifically prohibits it.
-However, landlords in Minnesota are always forbidden from unilaterally changing their tenant’s locks.
-This is because the state bans lockout as a means of retaliation against a tenant.
+Tenants in Minnesota may be legally empowered to change the locks unless the lease agreement forbids it.
+Landlords are forbidden from unilaterally changing the locks on tenants as a form of eviction.